List of The Adventures of Tintin characters

 This is the list of fictional characters in The Adventures of Tintin, the comics series by Belgian cartoonist Hergé.
 The characters are listed alphabetically, grouped by the main characters, the antagonists, and the supporting characters.
 Before the list, there is an index of characters for each of the 24 albums.

 The supporting characters Hergé created for his series have been described as far more developed than the central character, each imbued with a strength of character and depth of personality that has been compared with that of the characters of Charles Dickens.
 Hergé used the supporting characters to create a realistic world in which to set his protagonists' adventures.
 To further the realism and continuity, characters recur throughout the series.

-During the German occupation of Belgium during World War II, and the subsequent restrictions this imposed, Hergé was forced to focus on characterisation to avoid depicting troublesome political situations.
+Hergé was forced to focus on characterisation during the German occupation of Belgium during World War II to avoid depicting troublesome political situations.
 The public responded positively.
-Colourful main characters, villainous antagonists, and heroic supporting cast were all introduced during this period.
+Colourful main characters, villainous antagonists, and heroic supporting cast were introduced during the series.